Ntropic/QAlgebra.jl/docs/src/api/defaults.md

 # Defaults and Precision Settings

-qAlgebra allows configuration of the number formatting used for coefficients, including float and exponential precision.
+QAlgebra allows configuration of the number formatting used for coefficients, including float and exponential precision.
 These defaults are persistent across sessions using `Preferences.jl`.

 ## API